 The business benefits of complying with the Privacy Shield and Amendment 13 regulations

-Increasing user trust – Transparency and data protection create a positive image. ✔ Avoiding fines and sanctions – Amendment 13 increases the fines for failure to comply with the law. ✔ Improving information security systems – Strengthening the protection of information assets against cyber threats.
+Increasing user trust – Transparency and information protection create a positive image.
+Avoiding fines and sanctions – Amendment 13 tightens the fines for failure to comply with the requirements of the law.
+Improving information security systems – Strengthening the protection of information assets against cyber threats.

 Summary: Compliance with privacy regulations as business competitiveness